fmheim/green-griffin/README.md

 ## Upcoming Features

 ### Game Mechanics
-- [ ] Premium squares (double word score, double letter score)
+- [ ] New game mode where you need to reach a certain location by starting at a start location and moving to en end location
-- [ ] Tile shuffling in rack
+  - [ ] blocking walls/tiles
-- [ ] Quick actions for tile management
+  - [ ] other special tiles: boost, joker, new letters, teleport
-  - [ ] Move all unlocked tiles from board to rack
-  - [ ] Only show tile refill button after word submission
+  - [ ] coop vs competitive mode
 ### Game Modes
 - [ ] Meta screen implementation
   - [ ] Start new game